 Why Value Addition Matters

-Farmers in our district grow diverse crops—sweet orange, mango, grape, pomegranate, sapota, guava, custard apple, tomato, okra, chilli, groundnut, and sesame.
+Farmers in our district grow a wide range of crops sweet orange, mango, grape, pomegranate, sapota, guava, custard apple, tomato, okra, chilli, groundnut, and sesame.
 The quality is exceptional, especially groundnuts grown in red soils known for their rich aroma and taste.

-Yet, when these crops are sold as raw produce, farmers often receive only minimum returns.
+Yet, when these crops are sold as raw produce, farmers often receive only minimal returns.
 During peak harvest seasons, prices fall drastically.
-Without storage or processing facilities, farmers are forced to sell immediately.
+Without storage or processing facilities, farmers are forced into distress sales.

 Value addition changes the equation.